melexis/warnings-plugin/README.rst

     polyspace-results-export -key-mode function-scope -format csv -host <hostName> -run-id <runID> <export_options> <polyspace_access_options>

 The csv format outputs tab-separated values (TSV).
-Each result in the TSV format consists of tab-separated information in columns such as ID, Family, Group, Color, Check, and so on.
+Each result in the TSV format consists of tab-separated information in columns.
+Starting from Polyspace version R2024a these columns are available:
+ID, Family, Group, Color, New, Check, Information, Function, File, Status, Severity, Comment, Key, Line and Col.

 This file is necessary when you enable Polyspace in the configuration file.